 Revoking an election.
-An election (or any specification made in the election) to take a section 179 deduction for 2005 can be revoked without IRS approval by filing an amended return.
-The amended return must be filed within the time prescribed by law.
-The amended return must also include any resulting adjustment to taxable income.
-Once made, the revocation is irrevocable.
+An election (or any specification made in the election) to take a section 179 deduction for 2012 can only be revoked with the Commissioner's approval.

-Reduction in business use.
+Recapture of section 179 deduction.
 To be eligible to claim the section 179 deduction, you must use your car more than 50% for business or work in the year you acquired it.
 If your business use of the car is 50% or less in a later tax year during the recovery period, you have to recapture (include in income) in that later year any excess depreciation.
 Any section 179 deduction claimed on the car is included in calculating the excess depreciation.
-For information on this calculation, see Excess depreciation later in this chapter under Car Used 50% or Less for Business.
+For information on this calculation, see Excess depreciation, later in this chapter under Car Used 50% or Less for Business.